Cloudy Kitchen

 3. Add the chopped chocolate and mix until just incorporated.
 Remove the bowl from the mixer and give a few mixes by hand using a flexible spatula, to ensure even incorporation of the chocolate.

 5. If you are not adding additional chocolate, there is no need to re-shape into a ball - you can bake right from the scooped shape.
-Cover the sheet pan with plastic wrap and chill the dough balls for an hour in the fridge (if you want to freeze some, now is the time, see notes)
+Cover the sheet pan with plastic wrap and chill the dough balls for an hour in the fridge, or up to overnight.

 6. Toward the end of the chilling process, preheat the oven to 350°f / 180°c.
 Line 2-3 baking sheets with parchment paper (you can bake these in batches)